 As a solution, there are good creatine supplements on the market for vegans.
 However, this is another supplement they must pay for and consume to on a regular basis.
 By now it should be clear that a diet protocol which requires ongoing supplementation is not an optimal diet for health.

-For example, the yolk of one egg contains 120-150mgs of choline.
-To get the same amount of choline from plant foods, you would need to eat two cups of cabbage, broccoli, or cauliflower.
-And if you use seeds, nuts, or peanuts as a vegan to get your choline, you might end up consuming too many unhealthy PUFAs that I’ve been talking about before.
+For example, the yolk of one egg contains 120–150mg of choline.
+To get the same amount of choline from plant foods, you would need to eat two cups of cabbage, broccoli or cauliflower.
+And as a vegan, if you use seeds, nuts or peanuts to get your choline, you might end up consuming too many unhealthy PUFAs (that I’ve been talking about).

-You need choline to achieve optimal neurotransmitter and neurological functioning, to have your brain and memory working properly, to detoxify your liver, and maintain your heart health.
+You need choline to achieve optimal neurotransmitter and neurological functioning, help your brain and memory work properly, detoxify your liver and maintain your heart health.

 Vegans need to supplement with soy lecithin to get sufficient amounts of choline in their diets.
 Vegetarians just need to consume enough eggs to avoid choline deficiencies.

-Carnosine is another nutrient that is only available from meats and fish.
+Carnosine is another nutrient that is only available from meat and fish.
 Even as a vegetarian, you need to supplement with carnosine to avoid a deficiency.

-Carnitine helps you lose fat, is essential to proper metabolic functioning, increases fertility, helps preventing diabetes and heart disease, and reduces both mental and physical fatigue.
+Carnitine helps you lose fat.
+It is essential to proper metabolic functioning.
+It increases fertility, helps to prevent diabetes and heart disease, and reduces both mental and physical fatigue.
 Carnitine also helps you recover more quickly after a workout.

 The message should be clear: to get an adequate amount of nutrients, you really need to eat an omnivorous diet!